-PROMPTS CLIENT SCORE: • Do you have any worries about taking care of yourself or NOTES your family? • Do you have any concerns about cooking, cleaning, laundry or anything like that? • Does anyone in your family ever need reminders to do things like shower or clean up? • Describe your family's last apartment. • Do you know how to shop for nutritious food on a budget? • Do you know how to make low cost meals that can result in leftovers to freeze or save for another day? • Do you tend to keep all of your family's clothes clean? • Have you ever had a problem with mice or other bugs like cockroaches as a result of a dirty apartment? • When you have had a place where you have made a meal, do you tend to clean up dishes and the like before they get crusty?
+- PROMPTS CLIENT SCORE: yo • Dc or • Dc • Dc • Dc • Dc • Dc • Cc • Hc co • Wł do you have any worries about taking care of yourself or ur family? you have any concerns about cooking, cleaning, laundry anything like that? wes anyone in your family ever need reminders to do ings like shower or clean up? scribe your family's last apartment. you know how to shop for nutritious food on a budget? you know how to shop for nutritious food on a budget? you know how to make low cost meals that can result in tovers to freeze or save for another day? you tend to keep all of your family's clothes clean? you tend to keep all of your family's clothes clean? her you ever had a problem with mice or other bugs like ckroaches as a result of a dirty apartment? hen you have had a place where you have made a meal, you tend to clean up dishes and the like before they get usty?
+NOTES 4 4 Any of the following for head(s) of household: Any of the following for head(s) of household: No insight into how to care for themselves, their apartment or their surroundings Currently homeless and relies upon others to meet basic needs (e.g. access to shelter, showers, toilet, laundry, food, and/or clothing) on an almost daily basis Engaged in hoarding or collecting behavior and is not aware that it is an issue in her/his life 3 Any of the following for head(s) of household: □ Has insight into some areas of how to care for thems surroundings, but misses other areas because of lack □ In the past 180 days, relied upon others to meet basic toilet, laundry, food, and/or clothing), 14+ days in any □ Engaged in hoarding or collecting behavior and is away c of insight c needs (e.g. access to shelter, showers, y 30-day period 2 Any of the following for head(s) of household: □ Fully aware and has insight in all that is required to the and their surroundings, but has not yet mastered the execute this on a regular basis □ In the past 180 days, relied upon others to meet basin toilet, laundry, food, and/or clothing), fewer than 14 content of the surrounder of the surrou e skills or time management to fully c needs (e.g. access to shelter, showers, 1 In the past 365 days, family accessed community resour household is fully taking care of all the family's daily ne

-SCORING Any of the following for head(s) of household: ☐ No insight into how to care for themselves, their apartment or their surroundings ☐ Currently homeless and relies upon others to meet basic needs (e.g. access to shelter, showers, toilet, laundry, food, and/or clothing) on an almost daily basis ☐ Engaged in hoarding or collecting behavior and is not aware that it is an issue in her/his life Any of the following for head(s) of household: ☐ Has insight into some areas of how to care for themselves, their apartment or their surroundings, but misses other areas because of lack of insight 3 ☐ In the past 180 days, relied upon others to meet basic needs (e.g. access to shelter, showers, toilet. laundry, food, and/or clothing), 14+ days in any 30-day period ☐ Engaged in hoarding or collecting behavior and is aware that it is an issue in her/his life Any of the following for head(s) of household: ☐ Fully aware and has insight in all that is required to take care of themselves, their apartment and their surroundings, but has not yet mastered the skills or time management to fully 2 execute this on a regular basis ☐ In the past 180 days, relied upon others to meet basic needs (e.g. access to shelter, showers, toilet, laundry, food, and/or clothing), fewer than 14 days in every 30-day period □ In the past 365 days, family accessed community resources 4 or fewer times, and head of household is fully taking care of all the family's daily needs ☐ For the past 365+ days, fully taking care of all the family's daily needs independently
+0 □ For the past 365+ days, fully taking care of all the family's daily needs independently